paralin/goscript/README.md

 	// Configure the compiler
 	conf := &compiler.Config{
-		GoPathRoot:     "/path/to/your/gopath", // Or project root if not using GOPATH
 		OutputPathRoot: "./ts_output",          // Directory for generated TypeScript files }
 	if err := conf.Validate(); err != nil {